Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 ## 3. Losant Setup

-In this section, you’ll register for a Losant account, create your application, and add the device for your LCD kit.
+In this section, you’ll register for a Losant account, create your application, and add a device for your kit.

 ### Create Account

-If you don't already have an account, navigate to [https://accounts.losant.com/create-account](https://accounts.losant.com/create-account) to register.
+If you don't already have an account, navigate to Losant to <a href="https://accounts.losant.com/create-account" target="_blank"> creat account </a>.

 ### Create Application

-Create an application for the moisture sensor kit.
-You can name it whatever you want.
+In Losant, every thing starts with an application.
+All devices and workflows belong to applications.
+So, **create an application** and you can name it whatever you want.

 ![Create Application](/images/getting-started/losant-iot-dev-kits/builder-kit/create-application.png "Create Application")